PennyLaneAI/pennylane/doc/introduction/mid_circuit_measurements.rst

 .. note::

-    Currently, postselection support is only available on :class:`~.pennylane.devices.DefaultQubit`.
-Using postselection on other devices will raise an error.
+    Currently, postselection is only supported on :class:`~.pennylane.devices.DefaultQubit`.

 Conditional operators / Dynamic circuits
 ----------------------------------------